mayraberrones94/Aprendizaje/README.md

 |        symmetry_worst   |      -0.04 |        0.17  |   -0.26|
 |fractal_dimension_worst   |       0.23  |       0.85  |    0.28|

-Seeing this results, we can see which features we can use
+Seeing this results, we can see which features we can get rid of some features that do not have enough significance.
+Then, repeating the procedure of the first part, we separate the features and get the F-statistic score:

 |    Term  | Coefficient  | Std.
 Error   |Z Score|
 |-----------|--------------|-------------|---------------------|